HF4A/hf4a.github.io/SPEC-SHOWXATING-MODE.md

 4. Brackets show detected card shapes (no identification yet)
 5. User taps [SCAN] to capture
 6. Static image captured, scanlines animate on each card
-7. Cards identified, overlays appear (opposite sides)
+7. Cards identified, overlays appear (visible or opposite side per SYS setting)
+8. User can **tap any overlay to flip** it (quick toggle between sides)
-8. User can scroll ribbon to view S1/S2/S3 history or return to SCAN
+9. User can scroll ribbon to view S1/S2/S3 history or return to SCAN
-9. User taps any overlay to see full card detail
+10. User **long-presses overlay** for full card detail view
-10. Swipe to flip or dismiss
+11. In detail view: swipe left/right to flip, up/down to dismiss

 ### HUD Elements (Live View)
 - Center targeting crosshair